codemagic-ci-cd/codemagic-docs/content/building/access-private-git-submodules.md

 ---
-description: Access private Git submodules in Codemagic
+description: Access any private Git submodules or dependencies in Codemagic
 title: Accessing private repositories
 weight: 4
 ---